RasmusLindroth/tut/docs/man/tut.7.md

 **Esc** = Go back

 ## Explanation of the non obvious keys when viewing a toot
 **v** = view.
-In this mode you can scroll throught the text of the toot if it doesn't fit the screen
+In this mode you can scroll throught the text of the toot if it doesn\'t fit the screen
 **o** = open.
 Gives you a list of all URLs in the toot.
-Opens them in your default browser, if it's an user or tag they will be opened in tut
+Opens them in your default browser, if it\'s an user or tag they will be opened in tut
 **m** = media.
 Opens the media with xdg-open

 # Commands